nayere6342/sep11-freedom-project/blog/entry01.md

 ```

-This might be because of the fact that
+This might be because of the fact that _kaboom.js_ has the same syntax as _JS_ (Javascript).
+That's one reason why I believe _kaboom.js_ is so simple.
+This allows developers to easily change the starter code and create their own video games using the sandbox.
+The sandbox is where developers can try new things for their games.
+This is a very useful tool for _kaboom.js_ as a whole.

 [Next](entry02.md)

 [Home](../README.md)